My bread bakers have been busy! These are loaves they baked from my previous post for No-Knead…

 Does Yeast Water Have a flavor?

-The YW that I make does not add a specific flavor, nor have I noted any difference in flavor or performance between the waters shown above.
-What YW does do, is bring out complex flavors of grains or any addition of nuts or seeds.
-YW does not add sour notes to bread like sourdough starter, but it can be used in a ‘preferment’ to produce sour-like background flavor.
+The Wild Yeast Water that I make does not add a specific flavor, nor have I noted difference in flavor or performance between raisins, dried dates or cherries.
+What Wild Yeast Water does do, is bring out complex flavors of grains or any addition of nuts or seeds in the bread.
+It does not add sour notes to bread like sourdough starter, but it can be used in a ‘preferment’ (like a levain or poolish) to produce sour-like background notes.
 The longer the preferment ferments, the more the sour notes are enhanced.
 Preferment is used in my recipe below.

 Yes!
 Just fruit + water + time.
 I still find the process incredulous.
-To prove it works anywhere, I’ve made YW multiple times away from my home kitchen.
-Here’s a close-up of the active yeast water I made at my daughter’s home in Arizona.
+To prove it works anywhere, I’ve made Yeast Water multiple times away from my home kitchen.
+Photo here is a close-up of the active yeast water I made with golden and dark raisins at my daughter’s home in Arizona.

 How to Make Yeast Water